 There are three different ways data may be shared:

-- Other Patient Registries: A subset of de-identified information collected from each profile can be shared with certain other databases.
-CoRDS shares data with other databases to help improve understanding of rare diseases, to avoid duplication of efforts, and to collaborate with existing research efforts and organizations dedicated to rare diseases.
+- Other Patient Registries: A subset of de-identified information collected from each profile can be shared with some other databases.
+CoRDS shares data with other databases to help improve researchers’ understanding of rare diseases, to avoid duplication of efforts, and to collaborate with existing research efforts and organizations dedicated to rare diseases.

 - Patient Advocacy Groups: Patient advocacy groups (PAGs) representing individuals with rare or uncommon diseases who have partnered with CoRDS may also request access to information in CoRDS that may or may not include participants’ names.
 The PAG will sign an agreement stating they will not use the information for research purposes.
-If a participant indicates that they would like their information shared this way, Dr. Pearce and CoRDS personnel will not be held responsible for the use of information by the PAG.
+If a participant indicates that they would like their information shared in this way, CoRDS personnel will not be held responsible for the use of information by the PAG.